coralogix/telemetry-shippers/fluent-bit/coralogix/README.md

 * If you change the values to another dynamic value, for example 'container_name', 'pod_name', 'namespace_name', then the `set` command is enough, and no need to edit the config in the 'override.yaml'.

-* If you also need to update the endpoint, and anyways creating the 'override.yaml' file, then you can add the updated endpoint value inside like shown in the example, instead of using 'set' in the installation command.
+* If you also need to update the `endpoint`, and anyways creating the 'override.yaml' file, then you can add the updated endpoint value inside like shown in the [example](https://github.com/coralogix/eng-integrations/blob/master/fluent-bit/examples/override-fluentbit-coralogix.yaml), instead of using 'set' in the installation command.

 ```yaml
 ---